A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Application to AICS'2019 Challenge after Knowing Ground Truth

 \subsection{Retrospective Analysis of the AICS'2019 Challenge}

-We now analyze the impact of imbalanced training set.
-In the Challenge, the majority and minority classes are treated equally important because of the use of the Macro F1 score as the classification accuracy metric.
-Owing to the use of the cross-entropy loss function, DNN-based classifiers treat each example independently and equally important.
-Therefore, there is a gap between the training and the test (because the training data is imbalanced).
-This suggests that Adversarial Regularization may suffer from this issue because more adversarial perturbations can be generated for the majority classes than from the minority classes.
-In order to explore this problem, we visualize the learned representations (output of the last hidden layer) of Binarization+AR.
-The 160 dimensions of the representation are reduced to 2 dimensions by using t-SNE \cite{maaten2008visualizing}.

-Figure \ref{fig:rpst} presents the visualization of the result.
-We observe that the majority class ``0'' overwhelms the representation space.
-More specifically, Figure \ref{fig:prist_rpst} shows that the classifier can separate most of data clearly when there are no adversarial evasion attacks; Figure \ref{fig:adv_rpst} shows that the representation of class ``0'' tends to mix with the representation of the other classes when there are adversarial evasion attacks.
-This indicates that the classifier would make mistakes when dealing with the intersection regions.
-This leads to: \begin{insight} Data imbalance makes it harder to defend against adversarial evasion attacks. \end{insight}

-On the other hand, Adversarial Regularization over-fits the perturbations searched by the inner maximizer unexpectedly.
-Figure \ref{fig:over-fit} demonstrates this phenomenon. we observe that, instead of dropping consistently, the cross-entropy loss induced by the adversarial evasion attacks increases significantly after about 10 epochs.
+Figure \ref{fig:over-fit} demonstrates that adversarial regularization over-fits the perturbations searched by the inner maximizer unexpectedly.
+We observe that the cross-entropy loss induced by the perturbations increases significantly after about 10 epochs.
 Meanwhile, the cross-entropy loss on the test set with no adversarial evasion attacks changes slightly, until the number of epochs approaches 100.
-This means that the DNN will memorize the perturbations.
-Therefore, new defense techniques are needed in order to achieve a much higher accuracy against the Challenge instances.
-This suggests: \begin{insight} Without knowing the manipulation set, unsupervised learning may play an important role because unsupervised defenses are devised without using label information about the perturbed examples. \end{insight}
+This means that the DNN will memorize the perturbations produced in the training phase, leading to poor generalization.
+Therefore, new defense strategies are needed in order to achieve a much higher accuracy against the Challenge instances.
+This suggests: \begin{insight} Adversarial regularization triggers the over-fitting issue; Without knowing the manipulation set, unsupervised learning may play an important role because unsupervised defenses are devised without using label information about the perturbed examples. \end{insight}